TheThirdOne/random-sorting/README.md

         /* Runs are not already sorted, merge them. */
 ```

 Implementing that check in merge would lead to:

 ```
-function mergeOpt(a1,a2,lo,hi,top,comp){
+// Merge with a small optimization function mergeOpt(a1,a2,lo,hi,top,comp){
   var j = hi;
-  if(comp(a2[lo],a2[j])>0){
+  // Check to see if they are already merged if(comp(a2[lo],a2[j])>0){
     for(var i = lo; i <= top; i++){
       if(lo >= hi){